MarkSchae/Mark-Schaefer-Portfolio-Website-2025/README.md

-## Portfolio Project – CDV05
+## Portfolio

 ### Overview

-This project is my **personal portfolio website**, built to showcase my web development projects, skills, and background in a clean, interactive, and responsive way.
+This is my **personal portfolio website**, built to showcase my web development projects, skills, and background in a clean, interactive, and responsive way.
 It demonstrates proficiency in **HTML**, **CSS (Tailwind)**, and **JavaScript**, as well as an understanding of responsive design, interactivity, and user experience principles.

 ---